- Good spellers tend to use their knowledge of patterns in spelling; poor spellers produce simple letter-by-letter translations.

-Unfortunately, most spelling books try to show students all the different words produced by the same single or double vowel SOUND, rather than teaching one at a time, to mastery.
+- Unfortunately, most spelling books try to show students all the different words produced by the same sound, rather than teaching one visual cluster at a time, to mastery.
+This often leads to confusion and poor spelling, the exact opposite of what is intended.

-English text changes about late third grade when a large number of Latin and Greek based words are introduced.
-Students in grades 4-6 need to be taught morphemic (meaning) and structural (syllables) analysis in the same systematic way as initial phonics and word family instruction.
+- English text changes about late third grade when a large number of Latin and Greek based words are introduced.
+Students in grades 4-6 need to be taught morphemic (meaning) and structural (syllables) analysis in the same systematic way as initial phonics and word family instruction are taught in grades K-3.

-These strategies might be helpful in helping a poor speller:
+These strategies might be useful in helping a poor speller:

 - Provide help in how to look for patterns in the words

-- Provide help in how to divide the words for easier spelling
+- Illustrate how to divide the words for easier spelling

-- Provide help in looking for problem parts of words
+- Show how to look for problem parts of words

 - Give special emphasis to difficult and/or frequently misspelled words.

-Teaching this format has been fairly effective for us:
+- Teaching this format has been fairly effective for Reading Spotlight for many years:

 LOOK – COPY – COVER – WRITE – CHECK – CORRECT